Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 “Major Andalor,” she called out.
 “What was your job under the Empire?”

 The younger Major, who had been silent through the whole ordeal sat forward; his eyes darting from face to face around the table.
 A cut to his forehead was accompanied by a bruise around his eye and cheek.
-Though he militarily out-ranked her, he obliged with a timid answer.
+Though he militarily out-ranked Krest, he obliged her with a timid answer.

 “I… I was the second-in-command of the Emperor’s Archival and Antiquities Corps under Colonel Varon Seeda.”